Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Whew.
 Yeah.

-Deacon gave Firth one last look over, read his vitals---and raised an eyebrow at his heart rate---nodded, signed off…and closed the door. *Click.*
+Deacon gave Firth one last look over, read his vitals - and raised an eyebrow at his heart rate - nodded, signed off…and closed the door. *Click.*

 Stasis light on.
 The Righteous-bomb was fully armed, now.

 “How ‘bout you, sir?
 Everything feel right?”
 She knew his own techs had done him right, of course, but the techs always cross-checked.
 He bounced his armor, felt it clinging tight and secure all over his body.
 No shift, no sag, no shuffle or shimmy.
 Like his skin was inches thick and bulletproof.
 Bombproof.
 Damn near *everything* proof.

 “Good!
 Yeah.
 Good.” *Fuck* he was feeling amped up himself.
-Icon in his HUD---autolab was starting him on his ramp-up and taking its time for maximum effect.
+Icon in his HUD - autolab was starting him on his ramp-up and taking its time for maximum effect.
 Clock ticking, now.

 Deacon nodded and gave him the traditional slap on the helmet.
 “See you on the other side, sir.”